craftablescience/MareTF/README.md

                                                mode outputs a file).
 Ignored if the input path is a directory.
   -y, --yes                                    Automatically say yes to any prompts.
-  -n, --no                                     Automatically say no to any prompts.
+  --no                                         Automatically say no to any prompts.
+Overrides
-                                               Overrides --yes.
+                                               --yes.
   --quiet                                      Don't print anything to stdout or stderr
                                                (assuming program arguments are parsed
                                                successfully).